Self-Evolving Multi-Agent Systems via Textual Backpropagation: Introduction

 Instead of a purely engineering-driven approach, $\mathcal{ANN}$ divides a complex task into smaller sub-problems, assigning each to a layer of specialized agents, and iteratively refines both local design (i.e., agent prompts and configurations) and global coordination (i.e., inter-layer flows and topologies).
 Our approach proceeds in two stages.
 First, during the forward agent team generation phase, the main task is decomposed into subtasks, with specialized agent teams dynamically assigned layer by layer, ensuring each layer is responsible for a distinct subtask.
-Then, if performance is suboptimal, the backward agent team optimization phase backpropagates textual feedback to isolate errors and propose targeted adjustments.
+Then, during training, if performance is suboptimal, the backward agent team optimization phase backpropagates textual feedback to isolate errors and propose targeted adjustments.
 These textual critiques act like gradient signals, guiding prompt updates and connection refinements \cite{yao2023react,verma2024advances,Khattab2023DSPyCD}.

-To illustrate this framework’s capabilities, we evaluate $\mathcal{ANN}$ on four challenging datasets: \textbf{MATH}(mathematical reasoning), \textbf{DABench}(data analysis), \textbf{Creative Writing}(writing), and \textbf{HumanEval}(code generation); Section~\ref{sec:Datasets} provides details.
-Our experiments show that $\mathcal{ANN}$ not only simplifies MAS design by automating prompt tuning, role assignment, and agents collaboration but also outperforms existing baselines in accuracy.
-Our results indicate that a fully unified perspective—one in which LLM-based agents, prompts, and workflows are co-optimized—could pave the way for more robust and flexible multi-agent systems.
-Through this process, $\mathcal{ANN}$ develops self-evolving capabilities, dynamically reconfiguring its agent teams and coordination strategies to meet the demands of novel tasks.
+To illustrate the capabilities of our framework, we evaluate $\mathcal{ANN}$ on five challenging datasets: MATH \cite{hendrycks2021measuringmathematicalproblemsolving} for mathematical reasoning, DABench \cite{Hu2024InfiAgentDABenchEA} for data analysis, Creative Writing \cite{zhou2024symbolic} for open-ended writing tasks, HumanEval \cite{chen2021evaluatinglargelanguagemodels} for code generation, and MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} for multiple-choice question answering.
+Our experiments show that our framework not only simplifies MAS design by automating prompt tuning, role assignment, and agent collaboration but also outperforms existing baselines in accuracy.
+Through this process, the framework acquires self-evolving capabilities, dynamically reconfiguring its agent teams and coordination strategies to meet the demands of novel tasks.